-Your Definitive Guide to Seeing Alaska's Northern Lights In 2019
+Your Definitive Guide to Seeing the Northern Lights in Alaska in 2020

-What’s the best time to see Northern Lights in 2019?
+What’s the best time to see northern lights in 2020?

-In 2019, the Spring Equinox occurs on March 20, though that almost coincides with a full moon, which can wash out the sky.
-So visit in the first or last weeks of March 2019 to maximize dark skies.
-For the same reason, a full moon on Sept.
-14, 2019 means that the final week of September 2019 would also be a great time to go on a Northern Lights hunt to Alaska.
+In 2020, the Spring Equinox occurs on March 19, and there is a new moon on March 24, so this would be a great time to visit.
+For the same reason, a new moon on September 17 means that mid-to-late September 2020 would also be a great time to go on a northern lights hunt to Alaska.

 Northern Lights Season in Alaska

-Alaska's Northern Lights season is between mid-September and late April, peaking in March, though it’s a season defined more for its long, dark nights than for solar activity.
-Forecasting the Northern Lights means predicting solar activity, which is virtually impossible with our current technology.
+Alaska's northern lights season is between mid-September and late April, peaking in March, though it’s a season defined more by its long, dark nights than by solar activity.
+Forecasting the northern lights means predicting solar activity, which is virtually impossible with our current technology.

 Northern Lights Near Fairbanks

-Its popularity for Northern Lights seekers has a lot to do with its accessibility.
+Its popularity among northern lights seekers has a lot to do with its accessibility.
 There are frequent flights and plenty of options for accommodations.
-Good places to head to in the vicinity include Cleary Summit, about 17 miles from Fairbanks, which is easy to get to, has good parking, and a solid view of the horizon.
+Good places to head to in the vicinity include Cleary Summit, about 17 miles from Fairbanks, which is easy to get to, has good parking, and has a solid view of the horizon.

 Other good observation places nearby, according to the Geophysical Institute at the University of Alaska, include Haystack Mountain, Ester, Wickersham, and Murphy Domes.
 Chena Lakes Recreation Area is a popular place to go to look for reflections in water (you can park your car near the jetty).
 Nearby is Chena Hot Springs Resort, where you can watch the show from an outdoor hot tub.
 By day, try your hand at either cross-country skiing or ice fishing through pre-drilled ice holes.